defeo/defeo.github.io/cv.md

   * "Design, Codes and Cryptography",
   * "Finite Fields and their applications",
   * "Applicable Algebra in Engineering, Communication and Computing",
+  * "International Symposium on Symbolic and Algebraic Computation",
   * "Yet Another Conference on Cryptography".

 #### Other responsibilities